 When setting goals for your customer support team, always make sure they track up the work that is done at the company level.
 Aligning in terms of important customer service objectives allows you to be operationally coordinated with the rest of your company.

 In addition, knowing company goals increases individual team members’ morale.
 Knowing that the work they are doing is making an impact at a company level gives a huge boost to their confidence.

 This can improve employee satisfaction and retention, too.
 That’s killing two birds with one stone.

 SMART is a framework created by MindTools that helps people set goals that make the most sense for them and their company.
 Make sure your goals are clear and reachable, they should be:

-- Specific (simple, sensible, significant): create simple, meaningful goals for your team members.
+- Specific (simple, sensible, significant): create simple, meaningful goals for every customer service representative.